FShahid/yaae-yet-another-audio-encoder/README.md

-# YAAC - Yet Another Audio Encoder
+# YAAE - Yet Another Audio Encoder

 ## A GUI Frontend for Commandline ffmpeg with Neroaacenc & ffmpeg with Vorbis